-Work turned in beyond a deadline without making arrangements with the instructor will not receive full credit.
-Students should inform the instructor beforehand or as soon as possible when circumstances prevent work from being turned in on time.
+Work turned in beyond a deadline will lose 10% of its full point value and MUST be submitted within one week of deadline for any credit.
+Students should inform the instructor beforehand, if circumstances prevent work from being turned in on time and reach an agreement in writing for any extensions.